-This project, launched by the Mineral Processing Working Group in April 2021, aims to develop a suite of guidelines that will provide industry guidance for how geometallurgy can be used to add value for greenfield or brownfield project development and within an operating site.
-Contact us here to get involved.
+This project aims to develop a suite of guidelines that will provide industry guidance for how geometallurgy can be used to add value for greenfield or brownfield project development and within an operating site.

 Provide roadmap and maturity framework in a way that is accessible to multiple stakeholders.

 Provide a geometallurgy flowsheet and guidance for a roadmap to responsibly maximize the value of a mineral resource.

 Offer guidance for geological, mining, and metallurgical data usage and methodologies for geometallurgical modelling.

 Provide a listing of typical ore characterization tests (grade, comminution, recovery, environmental, materials handling, geotechnical, solids storage, etc) to relate geological, mining and metallurgical performance.

 Provide guidance on team make-up, roles, project definition and value statement for a holistic geometallurgy program.